lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

 only version known to work.

-Therefore, these files will be processed before making a release of Hydrogen, and the generated HTML output will become a part of the distribution.
+Therefore, these files will be processed before making a release of Composite, and the generated HTML output will become a part of the distribution.

 [1] xml2po and po2xml are part of poxml, which is in the KDE SDK.